Mahshidmehr/MahshidMehr.github.io/_talks/reviewer.md

 location: ""
 ---

-- International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS)
+- International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS), 2024.

-- Journal of Computer Security
+- Journal of Computer Security, 2023.

-- International Workshop on Socio-Technical Aspects in Security (STAS)
+- International Workshop on Socio-Technical Aspects in Security (STAS), 2023.

-- IEEE Internet of Things Journal
+- IEEE Internet of Things Journal, 2021.

-- Journal of Transactions on Dependable and Secure Computing (TDSC)
+- Journal of Transactions on Dependable and Secure Computing (TDSC), 2021.

-- IEEE Systems Journal
+- IEEE Systems Journal, 2020.